metagov/DAOstar-Documentation/docs/How To's/DifferentPaths.md

 #### 3) EAS Attestations
 - This method utilizes Ethereum Attestation Service (EAS) to issue onchain attestations containing the DAO's daoURI.
 - This method is akin to notarizing the daoURI on the blockchain, providing a secure and transparent way to verify the DAO’s metadata.
 - This method is intended for the usage of  DAO Foundations, OpCo's, working groups and other trusted 3rd parties to supply information on the DAO.
-As this method involves a higher degree of trust, DAOstar will manually ensure the legitimacy of each registration through an allowlist enforced via a resolver contract.
+As this method involves a higher degree of trust, DAOstar ensures the legitimacy of each registration through an allowlist enforced via a resolver contract.

 Instructions:

-1. Get added to the allowlist: Fill this [form](https://forms.gle/24CnDQvyuGj1nLT58) to get added to the allowlist of issuers.
+1. Get added to the allowlist: Submit this [form](https://forms.gle/24CnDQvyuGj1nLT58) to get added to the allowlist of issuers.
 Only addresses included in the allowlist will be able to make attestations.

 2. Registration: Visit the [register page](https://daostar.org/register) on the DAOstar website and toggle to "Register through EAS".
 Fill in the required fields.
 Note that you (the organization that is publishing the daoURI on behalf of the DAO) are the issuer.
 Hit Register!
 Note that you need to connect your wallet on Optimism Mainnet, and be a member of the allowlist to be able to attest:
 ![image](https://hackmd.io/_uploads/BkAAAvTJC.png)